Manufacturing Traceability: Lot Tracking Guide

 Lot tracking starts at receiving and follows material through every step.

-Receiving.
-Raw material arrives with a supplier lot number and a certificate of conformance.
-You assign your internal lot number and link it to the supplier's documentation.
-The material goes into inventory tagged with that lot number.
+At receiving, raw material arrives with a supplier lot number and certificate of conformance.
+You assign your internal lot number, link it to the supplier's documentation, and tag the material.

-Production.
-When material is pulled for a job, the work order records which lot was used.
-If an operator cuts bar stock from lot 20260315-ACME-001 for Job 4520, that link is captured.
+During production, when material is pulled for a job, the work order records which lot was used.
 If the job uses material from multiple lots, all of them are recorded.

-In-process inspection.
-Quality checks reference the lot number.
-If a first-article inspection fails, you know which lot of material was involved and which machine produced the part.
-This data feeds your quality metrics, including first-pass yield.
+At inspection, quality checks reference the lot number.
+If a first-article fails, you know which lot of material was involved and which machine produced the part.
+This data feeds your first-pass yield metrics.

-Finished goods.
-The completed parts carry a lot or serial number that traces back to the production lot, which traces back to the material lot.
-When those parts ship, your packing slip or shipping documentation includes the lot reference.
+At shipping, completed parts carry a lot or serial number that traces back through production to the original material lot.

 A practical example

 A machine shop receives 12-foot bars of 4140 steel.
-The receiving clerk scans the packing slip, assigns lot number 20260315-STEEL-001, and logs the supplier's heat number and cert.
+The receiving clerk assigns lot number 20260315-STEEL-001 and logs the supplier's heat number and cert.
 The bars go to the rack tagged with that lot.

 Tuesday, an operator pulls two bars for Job 4520.
-The work order notes lot 20260315-STEEL-001.
-The operator runs the parts, and inspection records reference the same lot.
-The finished parts get lot number J4520-A, linking them to the job and the original material.
+The work order notes the lot.
+The operator runs the parts, inspection records reference the same lot, and finished parts get lot number J4520-A.

-Three weeks later, the steel supplier calls.
-That heat lot had an out-of-spec hardness reading.
-The shop searches by the supplier's heat number, finds lot 20260315-STEEL-001, pulls every job that used it, and contacts the affected customers with specific part numbers and quantities.
+Three weeks later, the steel supplier calls: that heat lot had an out-of-spec hardness reading.
+The shop searches by the supplier's heat number, finds every job that used it, and contacts the affected customers with specific part numbers and quantities.
 No guessing.
 No shutting down production to check everything on the shelf.

 What compliance actually requires